Small Business Goals: How to Set Realistic Goals for Your Small or Expanding Business

 The cost of running your business cuts into your bottom line, so the best thing you can do is reduce and better manage your business expenses.
 This goal could save you down the line should the economy crash.

-Keep track of all of your business expenses, how often you incur the cost, and look for ways to reduce a specific expense.
+Keep track of your business expenses, how often you incur the cost, and look for ways to reduce a specific expense.
 You might refinance to a lower interest rate to save on the mortgage payment for your building, or you might find a supplier with equal or better quality products for a more reasonable price.

 Additionally, managing and reducing business expenses helps to make other goals easier to reach.
 When you minimize certain business expenses, you have more money to increase your business.
 For example, when you reduce your monthly utility usage, you can use that money to increase your budget for business branding and marketing.